 Today, Paramount is a community of landscaped boulevards, superior police services, parks, recreation programs, affordable housing, public art, and tree-lined neighborhoods with white picket fences.
 The City has traditionally been on very sound financial ground, conservatively managing its funds and investments to ensure important services for its residents are regularly available.
 This fiscal approach has consistently led to budget surpluses and recognition for superior financial reporting and management from state and federal organizations over the last 30 years.
 For more information, please visit www.paramountcity.com.

-Hansen is the City’s representative for the Southeast Water Coalition, the Greater Los Angeles County Vector Control District, the County Sanitation Districts of L.A.
-County Districts 1 & 2, and the L.A.
-County City Selection Committee.
+Lemons is the City’s representative for the County Sanitation Districts of L.A.
+County Districts 1 & 2, the L.A.
+County City Selection Committee, and the Southeast Area Animal Control Authority Board.

 Bio of City Manager John Moreno